-If you keep on performing backups eventually you'll run out of disk space (or you'll have to pay a very large bill for storage).
-To prevent this from happening the package is able to delete older backups.
+As you create more and more backups, you'll eventually run out of disk space (or you'll have to pay a very large bill for storage).
+To prevent this from happening the package can delete old backups.

 Monitoring the health of all backups

-Optionally, the package can check the health of your application's backups.
-A backup is considered unhealthy if the date of the last backup is too far in the past or if the backup becomes too large.
+The package can also check the health of your application's backups.
+A backup is considered unhealthy if the date of the last backup is too far in the past for it to be useful or if the backup becomes too large.
 In addition to monitoring the health of the application's own backups, backups of other applications can be monitored as well.